Invariant quasimorphisms for groups acting on the circle and non-equivalence of SCL: Preliminaries

 \end{theorem} Note that the right-hand side of the equality in Theorem \ref{thm:Bavard} is regarded as zero when $\QQQ(G) = \HHH^1(G;\RR)$.

 Let $G$ be a group, $N$ a normal subgroup of $G$, and $\QQQ(N)^G$ the vector space of $G$-invariant homogeneous quasimorphisms on $N$.
-Kawasaki--Kimura--Matsushita--Mimura proved the following Bavard duality theorem for stable mixed commutator lengths, which connects $\scl_{G,N}$ and $G$-invariant homogeneous quasimorphisms on $N$. \begin{theorem}[{\cite[Theorem~1.2]{2007.02257}}] Let $G$ be a group, $N$ a normal subgroup, and $x \in [G,N]$.
+Note that, by the $G$-invariance of every $\mu$ in $\QQQ(G)$, the restriction $\mu|_{N}$ is contained in $\QQQ(N)^G$.
+Kawasaki--Kimura--Matsushita--Mimura proved the following Bavard duality theorem for stable mixed commutator lengths, which connects $\scl_{G,N}$ and $G$-invariant homogeneous quasimorphisms on $N$. \begin{theorem}[{\cite[Theorem~1.2]{MR4452430}}] Let $G$ be a group, $N$ a normal subgroup, and $x \in [G,N]$.
 Then the following equality

 holds true. \end{theorem}